gyp111802-star/DESD-directed-hypergraph/README.md

 ```
 cd DESD

-python figure1.py

-python figure2_3.py

 python figure4.py

 python figure5.py
 ```
-Each script will automatically generate and save the corresponding experimental figures (Figure 1–5) used in the main manuscript, fully reproducing the results shown in the paper.
+Each script will automatically generate and save the corresponding experimental figures used in the main manuscript, fully reproducing the results shown in the paper.

 For the real-world hypergraph experiments (high-school social hypergraph and brain functional hypergraph), simply run:
 ```